 While maps of the Peninsula, Silicon Valley and San Jose may be a bit harder to find, here is a fun tour of Palo Alto — the focus of which is the city’s quirky trompe-l’oeil murals.
 If you make it to Palo Alto, be sure to check out the building at 165 University Avenue, which served as the original headquarters for several now-giant companies like Google, Logitech and PayPal.
 (It’s easy to see why it’s fondly referred to as “the good karma office,” eh?)
 And, if you’re in that area, you may also want to make time to tour the Stanford University campus.
-(If they fix the “Get the Map” link on this page, here’s a map to the campus’ extensive collection of outdoor sculptures.
+(The campus has an extensive collection of outdoor sculptures and gardens.
 Don’t forget your camera!)
 This page provides a good overview of downtown San Jose historic district’s buildings, which you can combine with this map for a do-it-yourself walking tour of California’s third largest city (trailing Los Angeles and San Diego).

 Photo of “some red bridge” (San Francisco’s Golden Gate Bridge) by burge 5000 via flickr (Creative Commons) and Photo of Berkeley’s Chez Panisse restaurant by ulterior epicure via flickr (Creative Commons).